NorESMhub/ctsm-api/data/README.md

 ## 3 Add new site information to config file

 Edit `<ctsm-api-root>/data/sites.json` or use it as a template to create a new file.
 You need to provide `lon` and `lat` coordinates and a site name (convention: three capital letters plus optional integer).
+Site names must be alphanumeric (i.e., no special characters) without spaces.
 You can include one or multiple sites (see example below).

 Example for a `sites.json` file: